 4.5 Assist the Customer, taking into account the nature of the Processing and the information available, in fulfilling the Customer's obligations to respond to Data Subject rights requests.

 5.1 The Customer authorises Tradevoice to engage Sub-processors to support delivery of the Service.
-The current list of Sub-processors is published at https://tradevoice.uk/sub-processors and covers application hosting and storage, call transcription, natural-language understanding and voice generation, SMS delivery, email delivery, billing, and service health monitoring.
+Sub-processors are engaged for application hosting and storage, telephony, call transcription, natural-language understanding and voice generation, message and email delivery, payment processing, and service monitoring.

-5.3 Tradevoice will impose data protection terms on each Sub-processor that are no less protective than those in this DPA, and remains liable to the Customer for the acts and omissions of its Sub-processors.
+5.4 Tradevoice will impose data protection terms on each Sub-processor that are no less protective than those in this DPA, and remains liable to the Customer for the acts and omissions of its Sub-processors.

 8.3 Tradevoice will reasonably cooperate with the Customer's investigation and any obligation to notify the Supervisory Authority or affected Data Subjects.